tazama-lf/docs/Product/configuration-management.md

 *   `cfg` is the unique version of the network map.
 The version allows an investigator or auditor to know which version of the network map was used in a specific evaluation.

-*   `active` is a flag that identifies the current active network map in use by the system.
+*   `active` is a flag that identifies the current active network map in use by the platform.
 There can only ever be one active version of the network map and this flag is updated when a network map is superseded by a new version.
 The value of this attribute for the current active network is `true`.
 The value for every inactive version is `false`.
-The purpose of this flag is to allow the system operator to roll back to a previous version of a network map by deactivating the current active network map and activating the older version.
+The purpose of this flag is to allow the platform operator to roll back to a previous version of a network map by deactivating the current active network map and activating the older version.

 ```
 {